felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 # Conquering *The DevOps Handbook*

 I ordered my copy of the handbook in 2019.
 I finished it on August 6, 2022.
-For those keeping count, that means the years of lead time.
+For those keeping count, that means three years of lead time.
 What happened?

 Simply put, after a few chapters, I began to feel intimidated.
 This didn't feel like the Phoenix Project.
 It was a real book, one that